brichards21/SMSDiscordSpam/index.md

 course, always double-check the legitimacy of messages before sharing personal info or clicking on suspicious links.

-So, how do we unmask these digital imposters and keep our inboxes safe and sound?
+So, how do we unmask these digital impostors and keep our inboxes safe and sound?
 In this post, I’ll examine a personal case study of mine.

 Around June 2022, I noticed a significant uptick of spam on